 Planned with Energetic:

 - Energetic for the Caribbean: In collaboration with the Caribbean Green Technology Center, a program of the University of the Virgin Islands, we’ve been commissioned to produce a version of Energetic set in the Caribbean region.
-This project is on hold due to the pandemic.
 Some of the ideas and challenges players explore in this game will be:

 - Building microgrids and designing for energy resilience.